 It seems like it has been forever since I last managed to get out on the patch, in fact it was the start of the month (Inspiration Lacking), but lots of work seems to have got in the way through Feb (staffing levels at my work have meant plenty of over time).

-It's safe to say that there have been a few changes, to the area and beyond, since I last ventured out into the great outdoors.
+It’s safe to say that there have been a few changes since I last ventured out into the great outdoors.

 Please read on for more.

 Since I last hit the farm, a Ferruginous duck has been seen at Caldecotte lake on the opposite of town; and a Dipper has been seen on my old patch along the small stream.
 The one I used to follow, photographing Kingfishers and dreaming that the small water fall and protruding rocks would one day hold one of these enigmatic water walkers.
 I saw neither of these birds by the way (the dipper was only seen twice).